zaphosting/docs/docs/vserver-linux-screen.md

 After creating a new split window go to it using `Tab` and run `"` to open a previous window in the 2nd view of the split.

 :::note
-You can keep splitting these windows as much as you can but the server's RAM usage might increase exponentially.
+You can keep splitting these windows as much as you want but the server's RAM usage might increase exponentially.

 ## Conclusion